 Image Editing and Creation

 For people wanting to make quick edits on their photos and videos, Facetune is a popular resource.
 It is commonly used to make skin touch-ups, whiten teeth, add makeup and alter face shape.
-The app also recently rolled out its own avatar generator, allowing users to level up their selfies with AI-generated costumes, hairstyles, backgrounds and more.
+The app also has its own avatar generator, allowing users to level up their selfies with AI-generated costumes, hairstyles, backgrounds and more.

-When it comes to AI art generation, Lensa is certainly at the forefront.
-Over the last several months, the app’s Magic Avatar feature has taken social media by storm with its ability to generate artistic edits and iterations of selfies that users provide.
+Lensa has taken social media by storm with its ability to generate artistic edits and iterations of selfies that users provide.
 Created by Prisma Labs, Lensa uses neural network, computer vision and deep learning techniques to bring mobile photography and video creation “to the next level,” according to the company.
 The app allows users to make anything from minor edits like background blurring to entirely unique renderings.

 StarryAI is an AI art generator that can transform a simple text prompt into an image.
 To accomplish this, the app relies on two AI models.
 The first uses a specific class of machine learning models called GANs, or generative adversarial networks, to render the artwork creations.
 The second uses stable diffusion to create artwork and images.
-StarryAI is one of many text-to-image generators on the market right now, and allows users to make everything from AI avatars to their own non-fungible tokens.
+StarryAI is one of many text-to-image generators on the market right now, and allows users to make everything from AI avatars to NFTs.

 Since its launch in 2014, Amazon’s Alexa has become a household name.
 The AI voice assistant allows users to make lists, set alarms, order products online and much more.
 And its sophisticated natural language processing capabilities allow Alexa to not only understand spoken language, but also generate it through fluent conversations with users.
-The app can also be paired with accompanying smart devices to control things like smart thermostats, wearables, televisions and even cars straight from the user’s phone.
+Amazon announced in 2023 that, going forward, its voice assistant will be powered by a new large language model, one designed to better understand more conversational phrases.
+Alexa’s app can also be paired with accompanying smart devices to control things like smart thermostats, wearables, televisions and even cars straight from the user’s phone.

-Without a doubt, Google is at the forefront of AI innovation and development, and its virtual assistant is considered to be one of the most advanced of its kind on the market.
-Using natural language processing, Google Assistant supports both voice and text commands, and can handle everything from internet searches to voice-activated control of other devices.
-Indeed, the app is compatible with an entire suite of smart devices, including refrigerators, lights and cars — providing a truly connected Internet-of-Things experience for users.
+As a leader in the AI space, Google Assistant is considered to be one of the most advanced virtual assistants of its kind on the market.
+Using natural language processing, it supports both voice and text commands, and can handle everything from internet searches to voice-activated control of other devices.
+The app is compatible with an entire suite of smart devices, including refrigerators, lights and cars — providing a truly connected Internet-of-Things experience for users.

 Launched in 2011, Siri is widely considered to be the OG of virtual assistants.
 By this point, all Apple devices are equipped with it, including iPhones, iPads, watches and even televisions.
 The app uses voice queries and a natural language user interface to do everything from send text messages to identify a song that’s playing.
 It can also adapt to a user’s language, searches and preferences over time.

-For folks wanting to learn French, Spanish, Mandarin or any other foreign language on the go, Duolingo can be a helpful resource.
-The app provides listening, reading and speaking exercises in dozens of global languages, all the while providing aspects of gamification to keep users coming back.
+Duolingo provides listening, reading and speaking exercises in dozens of global languages, all the while providing aspects of gamification to keep users coming back.
 By applying AI, Duolingo’s lessons are paced and leveled specifically for each student according to their performance.
-The app also uses data and machine learning to make course improvements, taking into consideration the nuances of various languages.
+It also uses data and machine learning to make course improvements, taking into consideration the nuances of various languages.

 ELSA Speak uses AI to help users perfect their English speaking skills.
 With speech data and voice recognition technology, the app is able to listen to a user’s accent and applies a color-coded system of red, yellow and green to identify how close the user pronounced certain words, as well as provide tips for how the user can improve.
 The app also includes language proficiency assessments, personalized curriculum, progress tracking and personalized lessons.